This Luang Prabang travel blog is all you need to make up your mind.

 Luang Prabang, Laos: Offbeat Southeast Asia

 Though Luang Prabang is getting into tourist radar pretty quickly it still doesn’t feel very touristic.
 Though it’s true that during my one-week trip, I found a European face pretty much everywhere I ate or strolled, there was still enough local vibe around the place.

 The building still looked as they emerged from yesteryears, the early morning alms collection walk of the monks still had the same freshness it must have had back in the days.

-All in all, there is something about the town that will take you back in time and bring you across that southeast Asia that you otherwise miss when you’re in Bangkok or someplace in the frequented Peninsular Malaysia!
+All in all, there is something about the town that will take you back in time and bring you across that southeast Asia that you otherwise miss when you’re in Bangkok or Malaysia.

 Getting To Luang Prabang

 Though Luang Prabang has an international airport, not many flight carriers operate there.
 The two most popular destinations connecting Luang Prabang are Bangkok and Singapore.

 I flew from Singapore’s Changi Airport with Scoot Airlines that has taken over the Singapore-Laos route from Silkair since 1 April 2019.

 Scoot has 3 flights to Laos at the moment operating on Mondays, Thursdays, and Saturdays and it flies the loop Singapore – Luang Prabang – Vientiane – Singapore.
 So you can fly directly (from Singapore) to Luang Prabang, and fly back direct from Vientiane, which is great if you plan to visit both cities.

 Lao Airlines also operate from Changi Airport, but given that their prices are almost double than that of Scoot Airlines, my preferred choice recommendation goes for Scoot.
 Moreover, I have travelled with Scoot a few times before and have always had a good experience.